Cozy Peach Kitchen

 • Greek yogurt: I use vanilla but plain also works.
 Use coconut yogurt or your favorite vegan yogurt to make this recipe dairy-free.

-• Pumpkin pie spice and cinnamon add that classic pumpkin pie/fall flavor.
+• Pumpkin pie spice and cinnamon add that classic pumpkin pie fall flavor.
 Pumpkin pie spice is a mix of cloves, nutmeg, cinnamon, ginger, and allspice.
 I buy it at the store but you can make your own at home.

-Cutting board with sliced bananas being held above a wood table
+Cutting board with sliced bananas being held above a wood table.

-To freeze bananas for smoothies, slice a bunch of bananas into coins and lay them on a parchment paper-lined baking sheet or cutting board (whatever will fit in your freezer).
+Step 1: To freeze bananas for smoothies, slice a bunch of bananas into coins and lay them on a parchment paper-lined baking sheet or cutting board (whatever will fit in your freezer).

 Freeze the banana slices for at least 30 minutes but preferably an hour.